Jo-Wilfried Tsonga: 2022: Brief return, retirement

 Tsonga returned to the tour in February at the Open Sud de France using his protected ranking and won in the first round against Kacper Żuk in straight sets before losing to Filip Krajinović in the next round.
 He also advanced to the second round in the doubles tournament with partner Fabrice Martin by defeating Lucas Pouille and Albano Olivetti in the first round before succumbing in the following round to Jonathan Erlich and Édouard Roger-Vasselin.

 On 6 April 2022, Tsonga announced that he would retire at the 2022 French Open.
-He played his last match on 24 May against Casper Ruud in the first round, in which he lost in four sets.
+He played his last match on 24 May against Casper Ruud in the first round, which he lost in four sets.